splaisan/ngs-tools/locus2genes/README.md

 ### Preparing the background set from two full chromosomes

 When providing more than one locus, provide them with the '-r' as a comma-separated list of chr\:start\:end without spaces (see example below).
 If you use 'chr' to name your chromosomes, it will be removed to comply with the ensembl nomenclature.
-Note that you can provide loci with strand as fourth parameter if you have obtained strand-specific results (eg: chr\:start\:end\:1 for the upper strand ('-1' for the '-' strand).
+Note that you can provide loci with strand as fourth parameter if you have obtained strand-specific results (eg: chr\:start\:end\:1 forr the upper strand ('-1' for the '-' strand).

 ```
 $>locus2genes.R -r 3:1:198022430,5:1:180915260